thaiduongngo/cool-asa/README.md

 *   `POST /api/chat/history`: Saves or updates a chat session in Redis.
 *   `GET /api/chat/history/[chatId]`: Retrieves a specific chat session by ID from Redis.
 *   `DELETE /api/chat/history/[chatId]`: Deletes a specific chat session by ID from Redis.
+*   `GET /api/prompts`: Retrieves the list of recent prompts from Redis.
+*   `POST /api/prompts`: Saves a prompt in Redis.
+*   `POST /api/prompts/delete`: Deletes a specific prompt by ID(text) from Redis.

 ## To-Do / Future Enhancements